Brooke Logan Ogrodnik, Ph.D."Do or Do Not, There is No Try" ~Yoda

 Outstanding Junior Math Major AwardSpring 2014

-I am the TA for an asynchronous version of Calc 152.
+This was my last semester teaching and I was a TA for an asynchronous version of Calc 152.

 Past Courses I Taught/TA-ed For